Developer Guide

 -

-Expected: The Title of the second bookmark is updated to
+edit 2 n/Kimetsu No YaibaExpected: The Title of the second bookmark is updated to

-.
+Kimetsu No Yaiba.
 The View Panel displays the updated details of the second bookmark entry. -

-Expected: The Title and Rating of the second bookmark entry are updated to
+edit 2 n/Darwin's Game r/1Expected: The Title and Rating of the second bookmark entry are updated to

-respectively.
+Darwin's Gameand1respectively.
 The View Panel displays the updated details of the second bookmark entry. -

-Expected: All previous tags for the second bookmark entry are removed.
+edit 2 t/Expected: All previous tags for the second bookmark entry are removed.
 The View Panel displays the updated details fo the second bookmark entry.

 - Unsuccessful editing after finding a bookmark

-edit 3 n/No Game No Life
+find n/Solo Leveling t/Cheatsedit 3 n/No Game No Life

 Expected: An error message is displayed in the Result Display.
 This is because in the filtered bookmark list, there is only 1 bookmark entries, so

-is not a valid value for theINDEX
+3is not a valid value for theINDEXfield. -

-Expected: An error message is displayed in the Result Display.
+editExpected: An error message is displayed in the Result Display.
 This is because a minimum of 1 optional field must be specified.

 Viewing a Bookmark